chickenspaceprogram/rusti/readme.md

 For information on how to format the headers and actually send the data this program creates to a calculator, check out Merthsoft's [link guide](https://merthsoft.com/linkguide/ti83+/), specifically the pages on [packet formats](https://merthsoft.com/linkguide/ti83+/packet.html) and [file formats](https://merthsoft.com/linkguide/ti83+/fformat.html).

-This library only creates the "variable data" part of the file format listed on the [file formats](https://merthsoft.com/linkguide/ti83+/fformat.html) page.
+This library only creates the "variable data" part of the file format listed on Merthsoft's [file formats](https://merthsoft.com/linkguide/ti83+/fformat.html) page.
 It can tokenize programs, Y-Vars, and strings.

 This library uses the [TI-Toolkit Token Sheets](https://github.com/TI-Toolkit/tokens).